commonpike/fairpost/README.md

 method `preparePost(folder: Folder)` and `publishPost(post: Post, dryrun:boolean = false)`.

-Then add a slug for your platform to `src/platforms/index.js` and enable your platform in your `.env`.
+Then add a platformId for your platform to `src/platforms/index.js` and enable your platform in your `.env`.